 Every December 31st, orisha faith organizations in Cuba tell the fortune of the coming year.
 It’s called the Letter of the Year.
 The West African tradition follows the yam harvest in June.
 In the Caribbean, this African New Year’s celebration is syncretized (blended) with the colonizer’s European New Year tradition.

-The point of this is that the 2020 Letter of the Year foretold a year of terrible sickness.
+The 2020 Letter of the Year foretold a year of terrible sickness.
+It was the year when Covid-19 struck the world.
 The Letter of the Year was right and Babalú-Ayé is the orisha to whom we pray for deliverance.

 Death is the Only Certainty in Life